Blog – Posted on Wednesday, Mar 27

 The master of genre-bending, Koontz has published a remarkable range of 100+ books since he began writing in the sixties.
 Most of his works are primarily a blend of psychological thriller and horror, with quite a bit of speculative fiction mixed in — indeed, from malevolent AI to villains who can stop time, there’s no shortage of brilliantly woven dilemmas for his dauntless heroes to untangle.
 So if you’re a fan of all these elements and more, you’re going to love this list of the 16 best Dean Koontz books spanning more than thirty years of his career.

-If you're "in suspense" about which suspense book to pick up next, you can also take our 1-minute quiz below to get a personalized thriller recommendation 😉
+If you're "in suspense" about which suspense book to pick up next, you can also take our 30-second quiz below to get a personalized thriller recommendation 😉

 1. Demon Seed (1973)